 Platform.Cmd module.
 It returns an empty list of commands.

-Let’s say we need to restore the state of our app when it’s launched.
-The state from the previous run could have been stored in a local storage or a remote server.
-Both of those lie outside the boundary of our app.
+Let’s say we need to restore the state of our app when it’s launched from a remote server which lies outside the boundary of our app.
 Therefore, we need to rely on the Elm runtime to retrieve the state by returning a command from the

 Change #3: The type annotation has also changed to